 In 19th century America, popular entertainment included minstrel song and dance routines, meant to depict blacks as shiftless drifters or happy-go-lucky tricksters.
 In addition to blackface, these thespians wore tattered clothing and dusty woolen wigs to complete the caricatures.
 The minstrel shows were so popular that even black artists resigned to performing in blackface to draw audiences and, perhaps, a living wage.

-Many photos have surfaced of young Americans partying in blackface, including Dallas Cowboys cheerleader Whitney Isleib.
+surfaced of young Americans partying in blackface, including Dallas Cowboys cheerleader Whitney Isleib.
 Isleib posted photos of herself on Facebook, dressed as rapper Lil' Wayne at a Halloween party.
-In many of the photos, she was accompanied by black friends, who seemed particularly comfortable with her costume selection.
+In many of the photos, she was accompanied by black friends, who seemed particula rly comfortable with her costume selection.

 In the age of a black President, does this resurgence of blackface still seize the mind with connotations of racism and hatred?
 Is it acceptable to pretend to be black under any circumstance?
 Can blackface now be considered the highest form of flattery or is this a dangerous backslide toward increased racial divisiveness?